Michael Eriksson

 German railway cars usually have a mixture of groups of four seats, facing each other two-and-two, and single rows of two seats, similar to a bus.
 (And, yes, there are more than one such group per car, including, from the perspective of a given group, the one typically found immediately on the other side of the aisle.)
 The former are roomier than the latter even when seats are filled, and enormously more so when seats are empty.
 Hence, (a) I prefer the groups, (b) it is less intrusive for a second person to join a group than a row.

-However, she must have had some purpose relating to me in picking that group, and while such purposes might exist that do not involve us talking, it is hard to imagine them as the rule.
+However, given the emptiness of the car, she must have had some purpose relating to me in picking that group, and while such purposes might exist that do not involve us talking, it is hard to imagine them as the rule.
 (I actually have problems coming up with even a hypothetical example.
 A possible-but-far-fetched one is to reduce the risk of later, herself, being joined by some less savory seeming man while sitting alone.)
 Why then not speak up?
 Is the expectation that I should speak to her instead of she to me, although she is the one with the purpose?
 Does she view joining me (under such specific circumstances) as enough of a signal that the proverbial ball would be in my corner?
 All in all, just odd.

 (Whether speaking up would work specifically with me is another question, as I am usually more keen on reading than on talking to women, but the general idea holds, because there are many other mentalities than mine among men—and even I might be swayed under the right circumstances.)